helm/helm/docs/architecture.md

 Helm client, and interfaces with the Kubernetes API server.
 The server is responsible for the following:

-- Listing for incomming requests from the Helm client
+- Listening for incoming requests from the Helm client
 - Combining a chart and configuration to build a release
 - Installing charts into Kubernetes, and then tracking the subsequent release